mkclvrt/TitleCase/README.md

 ## Persistent in-place mode (Accessibility permission)
-The "Replace selection in place" feature sends synthetic ⌘C/⌘V keystrokes, which needs **Accessibility** permission. macOS ties that permission to the app's signing identity, and an ad-hoc signature changes on every rebuild — so the grant would be revoked each time you run `build.sh`.
+The "Replace selection in place" feature sends synthetic ⌘C/⌘V keystrokes, which needs **Accessibility** permission. macOS ties that permission to the app's signing identity, and an ad-hoc signature changes on every rebuild, so the grant would be revoked each time you run `build.sh`.

 To make it stick, create a stable self-signed certificate once: